Asset Location and Tax-Efficient Investing

 Remember, the government owns part of your pre-tax accounts.

-And tax drag: capital gains and bonds income drag returns in the brokerage account.
+And tax drag: capital gains and bond or cash income drag returns in the brokerage account.

-With asset location optimization—tax-efficient fund placement—you need to consider the asset class’s future expected returns and tax efficiency.
+With asset location optimization—tax-efficient fund placement—you need to consider future expected returns and tax efficiency.

 Sounds like a lot?
 It is!
 Retirement income planning—tax-optimized retirement income planning—is a lot to think about.